What are the minimum and maximum amounts which can be applied for?

 Ensure that you complete the application properly and that you are eligible to apply.

 Your application will be more likely to be funded if it is for an innovative programme of professional development which clearly relates to your professional work and interests.
 We prefer to fund plans which are more individually tailored; build on the applicant’s previous experience and which demonstrate significant benefits in terms of the applicant’s artistic and/or career development.
+We also like to see plans which will creatively enrich the wider dance or arts sector in some way.

-It is important you provide details for your programme of activity – aims of the trip, details of host organisation/s, what you will explore and what you hope to gain from each aspect of the trip.
+It is important you provide details for your programme of activity – aims of the trip, details of host organisation(s), what you will explore and what you hope to gain from each aspect of the trip.
 Vague plans will not be successful.

 It is also important to outline the value added by your trip compared to professional development opportunities which could be obtained more locally.
 We would be unlikely to fund a significant overseas trip unless it was clear from your application that you had progressed as far as you could accessing local, regional or national opportunities.